marceluda/rp_lock-in_pid/TheApp/instruments/instruments_01_intro.md

 [Verilog](https://en.wikipedia.org/wiki/Verilog), it's stored in `red_pitaya.bit` file of the application and is loaded in the FPGA layer when you start up the application.
 The circuit design cannot be changed on run time.
-However, the design is mad versatile through controsl switches, multiplexers, de-multiplexers and logic elements that are controlled on run time by the **FPGA registers**.
+However, the design is mad versatile through control switches, multiplexers, de-multiplexers and logic elements that are controlled on run time by the **FPGA registers**.

 </div>